FAQ for Concurrent Review Updates for Select Child and Family Treatment and Support Services (CFTSS)

 Healthfirst has developed a transition process and related steps, which will be shared in upcoming training sessions and via email.
 In the meantime, providers should begin identifying members who are currently receiving services and who will continue those services after September 1, 2025, along with current frequency and duration.
 This information will ensure a smooth transition.

-Yes.
-Virtual webinars and 1:1 provider support will be available.
+Providers may view Healthfirst's Children and Family Treatment and Support Services (CFTSS) Concurrent Review Webinar for more details.
 Please contact your Network Account Manager to schedule or request additional assistance

 Contact your Network Account Manager or reach out to Provider Services at 1-888-801-1660 Monday–Friday, 8:30am–5:30pm.